-Red Roses symbolize love, passion, lust, and ill-fitting lingerie!
+Red Roses mean love, passion, and lust.
+Best given with ill-fitting lingerie.

-If you don’t want to scare your new love away on your first Valentine’s day, opt for pink.
+If you don’t want to scare your new love away on your first Valentine’s Day, opt for pink.
 It says all the right words so that you don’t have to.
-Because if you’re looking up “flower meanings” right now, either your significant other is insane or you aren’t good at writing cards.
+Like, our relationship is going to last for 40 million years!

-Are they the perfect color for the “Thanks for last night – winky face” flowers that people send in movies?
+Are they the perfect color for the “Thanks for last night ;)” flowers that people send in movies?
 Maybe.
-But I buy these for myself because every woman should be deeply grateful for herself.
-Winky face.
+But do I also buy these for myself because every woman should be deeply grateful for herself? 😉

-The white rose has been used to represented the House of York and the Virgin Mary.
-Elizabeth I of England was also often linked to the white rose as a nod to her chastity.
+Over the centuries, the white rose has been used to represent the House of York, the Virgin Mary, and it was often linked to Elizabeth I of England in a nod to her chastity.
 So if you want a very chaste Valentine’s Day while calling your significant other “your queen,” this is the rose for you.
-(Mixed messages are everyone’s favorite.)
+Mixed messages are everyone’s favorite.

 Yellow roses originated in the Middle East and southwest Asia and date all the way back to the 18th century.
 Which is close to the last time we had a proper date.

-Their warm, happy color denotes friendship, it doesn’t have any kind of romantic meaning, and if your significant other is bonkers enough to read into rose colors, do not buy them yellow roses.
-And if you gift them to someone during a break up, they’re going petal-first in the garbage disposal as soon as you leave.
+Their warm, happy color does denotes friendship, but it doesn’t have any kind of romantic meaning, and if your significant other believes rose color meanings, do not buy them yellow roses.

-Orange roses should be used for an intensely bright thank you or to convey a gratitude less deep than that of the pink roses.
-Like, thanks, but I’ll probably forget what you did by tomorrow.
+Orange roses mean thank you and gratitude.
+But, less gratitude than pink roses.
+Sort of like, thank you, but I’ll probably forget what you did by tomorrow.

-Peach roses symbolize a sincere, thoughtful, thank you.
+Giving peach roses means you want to send them a sincere, thoughtful, thank you.

-Peach roses are bright without being overwhelming and don’t send any sort of aggressive message that could be misconstrued.
-These are the color roses that you can send to a coworker as a “get well soon” or a “thanks for all your great work” and they (probably) won’t report you to HR.
+Peach roses are cheery and don’t send any sort of aggressive message that could be misconstrued.
+These are the rose color that you can send to a coworker as a “get well soon” or a “thanks for all your great work” and they probably won’t report you to HR.

-Blue roses symbolize immortality and love at first sight.
-And Nightcrawler.
+Blue roses mean immortality and love at first sight.
+And that your beloved secretly loves Nightcrawler.

 Latest posts by Kate Villa (see all)